ddbj/www/_ddbj/organism-e.md

 The tentative name in the taxonomy database is to be changed to the formal scientific name, after the valid publication of the species.
 When the valid pulication, i.e. the paper to report a novel species, is published, please contact us to update the paper information (reference), the organism name and so on, and to release your sequence data.
 See [Data Updates/Corrections after Receiving Accession Number](/ddbj/update-e.html) for your update request.
-In general, if you request to change the tentative name to the formal scientific name before the publication of your sequence data, the tentative name will not be published.
+In general, you can request to replace the tentative name to the formal scientific name before the publication of your sequence data.

 Format